Unanswered Prayers

-"Unanswered Prayers" is a song by American country music artist Garth Brooks which hit No. 1 on Billboard's Hot Country Songs chart in 1991.
+"Unanswered Prayers" is a song by American country music artist Garth Brooks which hit No. 1 on Billboards Hot Country Songs chart in 1991.
 It was released on October 12, 1990, as the second single from his album No Fences and also appears on The Hits, The Limited Series, Double Live and The Ultimate Hits.
 It was written by Brooks, Pat Alger and Larry Bastian.

 The song is one of Brooks' most popular recordings, and is one of the key tracks that helped his No Fences album stay on the top of the charts for months (the album spent over 30 weeks at number 1 on Billboards Country Charts).
 It also became his first single to be released outside of country radio, being sent to adult contemporary stations on November 12, 1990.

 Content

 A man runs into his high school sweetheart at a football game in their hometown.
 As he introduces her to his wife, he reminisces about that past relationship and how he had once prayed so fervently that this girl would be his significant other forever.
 Both he and the ex-girlfriend, by this point, no longer see each other in the same way, as "time had changed" both of them, and neither can remember their relationship well.
 As he turns to his wife, he thanks God for not answering his original prayer, showing better judgement, and instead putting him with a better woman, whom he sees as one of the blessings in his life.
 The chorus advises the listener that, if God is not answering his or her prayers, that "just because He doesn't answer doesn't mean He don't (sic) care," and that unanswered prayers are "some of God's greatest gifts."